 It’s anybody’s game

-To many fans, the idea that 42-year-old Tom Brady may be nearing retirement represents the end of a dynasty.
+To many fans, the fact that 43-year-old Tom Brady abandoned the New England Patriots after 20 years for Tampa Bay Buccaneers represents the end of a dynasty.
 While the Patriots were victors in Super Bowl 53, their defeat the previous year against the Eagles, a team that had never before won a Super Bowl, restored hope to NFL fans everywhere that anything is possible, and that underdogs can – and do – win.
 The Eagles’ surprise win that year meant that team ranking does not predetermine the Super Bowl teams or champion.
-This returned an air of excitement and unpredictability to the NFL, which has re-energized fans, old and new alike.
+This, plus Brady’s departure from New England returned an air of excitement and unpredictability to the NFL, which re-energized fans, old and new alike.
+Not to mention that Patrick Mahomes, the youngest quarterback to ever be named a Super Bowl MVP, recently just signed a record-breaking contract extension worth $503 million.
+It’s a new era, indeed.

 Actually, the protests have done good.

-Additionally, despite the criticism that Colin Kaepernick has garnered, he succeeded to create a space in which important national conversations about race can finally take place.
-In courageously speaking his conscience, he has inspired a generation of athletes – and younger fans – to speak out and peacefully address social issues.
+Additionally, despite the criticism that Colin Kaepernick has garnered, he succeeded to create a space in which important national conversations about race could finally take place.
+In courageously speaking his conscience, he inspired a generation of athletes and teams – and younger fans – to speak out and peacefully address social issues.
+He also became a cause for activists and social rights within the NFL.
 In fact, Nike’s 2018 decision to use Kaepernick as their spokesman, especially with the tag line “Believe in something.
 Even if it means sacrificing everything” sends a big message to the NFL and its fans that freedom of speech and one’s conviction should be valued, not bullied or ignored.
+Fast forward to 2020, and the NFL has now admitted it was wrong in its response to Kaepernick and now supports his fight against racial injustice.

 The NFL embraces the digital era